Introduction

 Patio

-A patio is an outdoor space typically paved and located directly on the ground.
-Unlike porches and decks, patios are not attached to the house and can be placed anywhere in the yard.
-They are often used for dining, entertaining, or relaxing and can be made from various materials such as concrete, stone, pavers, or gravel.
+A patio is an outdoor area that is generally paved and situated directly on the ground.
+Unlike porches and decks, patios are not physically connected to the house and can be installed in various locations throughout the yard.
+They are frequently utilized for dining, social gatherings, or simply unwinding, and can be constructed from a range of materials, including concrete, stone, pavers, or gravel.

 Common Uses